AceBlazer/ace-rn/readme.md

 ---
 The starter kit provides:

- - A good/clean pattern/architecture: call service from UI => service calls thunk and updates store (no return: no side effects, one source of truth: store) => UI uses selector (middlewares work in between).
+ - A good/clean pattern/architecture:  UI calls service => service dispatches a transaction to store =>
+   middleware gets transaction from store and dispatches to thunk => thunk sends request and updates store => middleware removes transaction from store => UI uses selector logger implicit (if all gonna be passing by transaction reducer, we add logger there) performance implicit also (inside transaction).
  - Testable components / screens.
  - Already configured fonts.
  - Already configured icons.